eclipse-tractusx/managed-service-orchestrator/docs/ARC42.md

 To provide auto-setup procedure of Data Provider components (EDC,SDE) aaS for KMU/SME  as a  Blueprint solution for third-party managed service.

-SDEis a simple component provided by Catena-X named Data Format Transformer.
+The SDE is a simple component provided by Catena-X named Simple data exchanger.
 Its purpose is to enable small and medium enterprises (SMEs) to upload data for a digital twin submodel registered in a digital twin registry.
 This data, in turn, can be accessed via a request to the inherent EDC instance.
 In the subsequent figure, this is sketched.

 ## Requirements Overview

 ## ![](images/pic0.png)

-What is necessary to enable third-party platform to provide SDEas a managed service by third-party for an SME of Catena-x?
+What is necessary to enable third-party platform to provide SDE as a managed service by third-party for an SME of Catena-x?

 Requirements:

-SDEmust be a selectable item in marketspace of third-party (providing an instance of EDC, SDEbackend, SDEFrontend, and storage as a in the third-party service provider tenant)
+SDE must be a selectable item in marketspace of third-party (providing an instance of EDC, SDEbackend, SDEFrontend, and storage as a in the third-party service provider tenant)
 Onboarding: